victorverma3/MovieData/README.md

 # Setup

+Running the Program on a Local Machine
-The following libraries are required:
+a) Ensure the following libraries are installed in your Python environment:

 1. asyncio
 2. aiohttp